MORE-Platform/more-app-multiplatform/README.md

 **Variables:**

-- `APP_IDENTIFIERS`: Comma-separated list of app bundle identifiers (e.g., "ac.at.lbg.dhp.more,ac.at.lbg.dhp.more.More-Notification-Service-Extension")
+- `APP_IDENTIFIERS`: Comma-separated list of app bundle identifiers (e.g., "
+  ac.at.lbg.dhp.more,ac.at.lbg.dhp.more.More-Notification-Service-Extension")
-- `TARGETS`: Comma-separated list of Xcode targets corresponding to the app identifiers (e.g., "More,More-Notification-Service-Extension")
+- `TARGETS`: Comma-separated list of Xcode targets corresponding to the app identifiers (e.g., " More,More-Notification-Service-Extension")
 - `FASTLANE_IOS_BUILD_SCHEME`: Xcode scheme to build
 - `FASTLANE_BUILD_NUMBER`: Build number (set automatically from tag in deploy workflow)
-- `APPLE_CONNECT_KEY_IS_BASE64`: Whether the APPLE_CONNECT_KEY_CONTENT is base64 encoded (true/false)
+- `APPLE_CONNECT_KEY_IS_BASE64`: Whether the APPLE_CONNECT_KEY_CONTENT is base64 encoded (
+  true/false)
 - `CODE_SIGN_IDENTITY`: The code signing identity to use (e.g., "iPhone Distribution")

 #### Android Environment Variables